-In most cases Social Security makes the first decision within four months.
+In most cases Social Security makes the first decision within five to six months.

 For help, go to a lawyer or other person who represents Social Security disability claimants on a regular basis.
 If you need a referral to a lawyer who represents Social Security claimants, call the referral service of the National Organization of Social Security Claimants’ Representatives (NOSSCR) at 1-800-431-2804.

-Attorney fees are capped at $6,000 or 25% of a claimant's past-due benefits, whichever is less.
+In most cases, attorney fees are capped at $7,200 or 25% of a claimant’s past-due benefits, whichever is less.
 Attorneys are only paid if the claimant wins.
 All fees are determined by the Social Security Administration.

 Adapted from a publication from Charles T. Hall, Esq., NOSSCR Past President.